protsack-stephan/go-pg-migrations-helper/README.md

 // then by calling
 fmt.Println(table.Create()) // you will get SQL generated CREATE TABLE ninjas ...
-//after you can just put that SQL into db.Exec and that's it
+// after you can just put that SQL into db.Exec and that's it
 ```